Alhambra Dog Bite Lawyers

 Serious Consequences Of Dog Bites

-In many cases, dog bites have drastic repercussions for victims.
-These can range from bodily harm to social effects, and their severity depends on the animal’s strength and aggressiveness.
-Our Alhambra dog bite attorneys have helped victims receive compensation for the following:
+In many cases, dog bites have significant legal and financial consequences.
+These can range from bodily harm to social effects, and their severity depends on the animal’s strength and aggressiveness:

 Dog Bite Injuries

 Serious dog bites significantly differ from playful nibbles and accidental contact with a dog, which can only result in minor bruises.
-These incidents are on a higher level, as they cause substantial trauma, affecting the victims’ limbs, such as the arms, legs, feet, heads, and necks.
+These incidents are on a higher level, as they may cause significant physical and emotional injuries.

 Common injuries sustained in dog bites include: